Distributed algorithms for fractional coloring: Sparse graphs

 In $G$, remove all the vertices of degree at most 1 and at least 3.
 We are left with $m_H$ (possibly empty) paths $P_1,P_2, \ldots, P_{m_H}$ of vertices of degree 2 in $G$, each corresponding to an edge of $H$ (each edge of $H$ is either a path in $G$ of vertices of degree two, or a real edge of $G$ in which case the corresponding path is empty), plus a certain number of cycles (consisting of vertices of degree 2 in $G$).
-Since $G$ has girth at least $2q+2$, each vertex of such a cycle is included in a path consisting of at least $2q+1$ vertices of degree 2 in $G$, so all these vertices can be added to the set $P$.
+Since $G$ has no connected component isomorphic to a cycle of length less than $2q+2$, each vertex of such a cycle is included in a path consisting of at least $2q+1$ vertices of degree 2 in $G$, so all these vertices can be added to the set $P$.
 We also add to $P$ all the paths $P_i$ ($1\le i \le m_H$) containing at least $2q+1$ vertices.
 As a consequence, the set $P$ contains all the vertices of degree 2 in $G$, except those which only belong to paths $P_i$ of at most $2q$ vertices.
 So we have $|P|\ge n_2-2qm_H$.
 By the inequalities above, we have where the last inequality follows from $\epsilon= \tfrac1{40q}$.
 Since $\tfrac{n}{40}\ge \epsilon\,n$, the set $P$ contains at least $\epsilon\,n$ vertices, as desired. \end{proof}

+The \emph{girth} of a graph $G$ is the length of a shortest cycle in $G$ (if the graph is acyclic we set its girth to $+\infty$).
+We recall that the \emph{maximum average degree} of a graph $G$, denoted by $\mad(G)$, is the maximum of the average degrees of the subgraphs of $G$.
 We now explain how to apply Lemma~\ref{lem:mad2} to design a distributed algorithm for $(2q+1\!:\!q)$-coloring.
-Note that the next result requires that the \emph{maximum} average degree of $G$ is close to 2, while the previous result only required that the average degree is close to 2.
+Note that Theorem~\ref{thm:distrmad2}, which we restate below for convenience, requires that the \emph{maximum} average degree of $G$ is close to 2 and the girth is at least $2q+2$, while the previous result only required that the average degree is close to 2, and there is no component isomorphic to a cycle of length less than $2q+2$.
+As observed by a reviewer, there are similarities between our approach and the \emph{rake and compress} technique of Miller and Reif~\cite{MR89} (see also~\cite{B+S19} and~\cite{CP19} for distributed algorithms in trees using this technique).